mcaveniathor/posh/README.md

 ### Specifying step size

 If you want to set a different number of results per page than the default 100, you can use the --step argument.
 Note that you'll need to include -- after cargo run preceding the arguments if using this parameter.
+Note that Poshmark's server caps this at 100 if a value > 100 is used

 ```
-RUST_LOG=info cargo run -- -step 500 nike airmax
+RUST_LOG=info cargo run -- -step 50 nike airmax
 ```